teddokano/LevelShifter_NXP_Arduino/README.md

 <U>To perform output all voltage variation on LDO1, the screen message needed to be disabled.</U>
 While the demo, prove on the signal lines and monitor the waveform on an oscilloscope.

-On **Arduino Uno R4**, such restriction is not exist.
+On **Arduino Uno R4**, such restriction does not exist.
-The screen messages are available.
+The messages will be shown on the screen.

 LDO1 and LDO2 can output several voltages.
 LDO1 voltage becomes the signal voltage on A-side of DUT and LDO2 voltage becomes B-side one.
 - LDO1 (A-side, I²C signals on J8) output can be set 0.95V, 1.2V, 1.8V, 2.5V and 3.3V.